VashTheStampede96/competitive/README.md

 # competitive
-Algorithms and Data Structures used in programming contest
+Algorithms and Data Structures often used in programming contests